 - Unquantified: Delivered a quality presentation in class.

-- Quantified: Received highest grade in class for the end of year group presentation.
+- Quantified: Received the highest grade in the class for the end of a year group presentation.

-For young people with fewer work experience or educational achievements, employers aren’t expecting a two to three-page resume!
+For young people with less work experience or fewer educational achievements, employers aren’t expecting a two to three-page resume!

 One side of A4 is more than enough to detail your experiences and create a really clear idea of who you are and what you can offer.